Agenda

 Indigenous Owned Projects and Businesses: Best Practices for Good Governance and Economic Development

-- Examining the challenges that arise when signing Indigenous communities as co-owners of a project
+- Addressing challenges that arise when Indigenous communities are project co-owners

 Refreshment Break